 Root Canal Therapy

 Have you heard of the term root canal?
 If you have, we’re not surprised.
 In the past, the term “root canal” was loathed by nearly everyone.
 It is a running joke in commercials, songs, sitcoms, and movies.
 Because so many people joke about it, people who have never had a root canal still don’t like them.
 One reason people have a fear and hatred about root canals is because they worry about pain.
-However, Brush & Floss Dental Center can give you some information about root canals, how we minimize pain during root canals, and why root canals can actually save your tooth.
+However, Brush & Floss Dental Center can give you some information about root canals, how we minimize pain during root canals, and why root canals can actually save your tooth from extraction.

 What Is Root Canal Therapy?